 Domestic eCommerce (B2C)

-There is more common inward cross-border eCommerce.
+Cross-border eCommerce is common.
 The most popular eshops for Slovaks are eBay, Amazon UK and Amazon DE, Alibaba and AliExpress.
-Only three local eshops mall.sk, alza.sk and tpd.sk are popular in neighboring countries.
+Several local eshops including mall.sk, alza.sk and tpd.sk are popular in neighboring countries.

 This is the second fastest growing segment of eCommerce.
 Local companies successfully offer their products and services to their business clients.
 Companies usually start with purchase of office supplies and then look for other products and services to increase their efficiency and lower operational, transportation and storage costs.